Corbett · North-West Highlands

 Beinn Lair — common questions

 - Beinn Lair is rated 5/5 (very challenging) on the OutdoorSCOT scale.
 The standard route covers about 15km with 756m of ascent and takes most walkers 5-8 hours.
-Terrain: The Kernsary stalkers path stays good underfoot for the opening miles of the approach.
+Ground conditions: The Kernsary stalkers path stays good underfoot for the opening miles of the approach.

-- Standard parking is at NG858808 near Ullapool.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+- Park at NG858808 near Ullapool.
+Double-check the grid reference on an OS map first; informal laybys here fill early in high season.

-- When is the best time to climb Beinn Lair?
+- What's the best month to climb Beinn Lair?

-- Is there mobile signal on Beinn Lair?
+- Will I get phone signal on Beinn Lair?

 - No signal in Letterewe; Poolewe village has reliable coverage